anvaka/ghindex/README.md

 GROUP EACH BY repository_url, actor_attributes_login;
 ```

-## Why are we limiting lower bound to at least 2 stars?
+## Why do we limit lower bound to at least 2 stars?

 Since we are using  [Sorensen-Dice similarity coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient),
 users who gave only 1 star total, can be excluded from "shared stars" metric.